 How Much Light Does a Petal Leaf Succulent Need?

-Petal Leaf succulent plants prefer bright, direct sunlight.
-A sunny windowsill is a perfect spot for it indoors.
-Outdoors, it likes a bright sunny area with direct sunlight.
+Petal Leaf succulent plants prefer at least 6 hours of bright, direct sunlight daily.
+A sunny windowsill is a perfect spot for Portulaca Molokiniensis indoors.
+Outdoors, Portulaca Molokiniensis likes a bright, sunny area with direct sunlight.

 If the leaves begin to turn red or purple, this is a sign that the plant is under ‘stress’ and receiving too much sun.
 Move it to a location with indirect sunlight or direct sun for fewer hours a day.

-Petal Leaf succulents a drought-hardy and require very little water.
-The best way to water it is to soak the soil thoroughly and then allow it to dry out before watering again.
+Petal Leaf succulents are drought-hardy and require very little water.
+The best way to water it is to soak the soil thoroughly enough that water runs out the drainage holes in the pot.
+Then, allow the soil to dry out completely before watering again.

 During hot weather, you may need to water more frequently, but always check the soil to see that it is dry before watering.

-Portulaca molokiniensis requires well-draining conditions, so ensure it is in a pot with drainage holes at the bottom.
+Portulaca Molokiniensis requires well-draining conditions, so ensure it is in a pot with drainage holes at the bottom and in very well-draining soil.
 Over-watering this plant could result in root rot.

 What Is The Best Temperature for Petal Leaf Succulent